 Engineers are in demand in the UK – with two million engineering and welding-related vacancies predicted over the next few years.
 Opportunities can be found with companies on a regional, national or even global level.
 As well as large companies that require engineering such as Airbus, BP or GlaxoSmithKline, the sector is also made up of many small to medium-sized enterprises (SMEs).

-Students are based at our engineering & construction campus in Stevenage.
+Students are based at our Engineering & Construction Campus in Stevenage.

 Work experience with businesses like Weldability and other local businesses

-Guest talks from employers in the industry
+Guest talks from employers from the local industry.

 The engineering and welding courses at NHC develop your knowledge and know-how in the sector through an engaging mix of both technical lessons and hands on practical experiences.
 You’ll advance your understanding of:

-Welding and fabrication technology: this course will develop your understanding of the principles, methods and technology involved in engineering maintenance.
+You will develop your understanding of the principles, methods and technology involved in engineering maintenance.
 It will focus on the welding of thick plate, thin plate and sheet metal, covering manufacturing, engineering and cutting techniques and assembly of engineering components as well as engineering environmental awareness.